TristanLauriaga/EVM-Assessment/README.md

 * To run this program, I used Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 * I have saved my program by clicking the "+" in the workspaces tab, Then I saved the file as a .sol file (EVM:Assessment.sol) because I usedvsolidity to code this assessment.
+This is my Code below:

 ```javascript
 // SPDX-License-Identifier: MIT